-At the start of his senior in high school, Josh was struggling with being gay, not wanting his parents to know, and making connections with others like himself.
+At the start of his senior in high school, Joshua York was struggling with being gay, not wanting his parents to know, and making connections with others like himself.
 He had many friends, but still felt isolated.
 After connecting with someone on a dating app, he was raped on their first meeting.
 He did not want to press charges as he wanted to focus on his senior year and getting into the college.
 We honored his wishes.

 He was also having issues with body image and had corrective chest surgery in the spring of his senior year.
 Unfortunately, he was not happy with the results and continued to have self-image issues.

 We talked a lot about therapy, but he did not want to talk to anyone, so we didn’t force him.
 We did, however, reach out to a family friend, a member of the LGBT community, who was able to help him in ways that we could not.
 He became more confident and seemed more accepting of himself.
 He was also able to meet and connect with other LGBT individuals and gain a sense of community and belonging.

 In August, 2016 he went off to college at James Madison University in Harrisonburg, VA.
 By the end of September, he was having suicidal thoughts and went to a counselor on campus.
 Per school policy, he was taken by ambulance to the ER in town and the counselor called to inform us of his status.
 He was feeling isolated, homesick, and continued to have body image and self-worth issues.

 After considerable research, we found a qualified therapist, but it was a 22 minute drive each way.
 Like many colleges, JMU freshman are not permitted to have a car on campus, so he had to coordinate and pay for transportation as well.
 In addition to his class load, he now had the stress of keeping up with therapy appointments as well as trying to get us the right information so we could coordinate with the health insurance company to help pay the bills.